-And NYC’s newest museum will actually be part of one of the city’s oldest — the New-York Historical Society on the Upper West Side.
+And NYC’s newest museum will actually be part of one of the city’s oldest–the New-York Historical Society on the Upper West Side.

-Earlier this month, the city broke ground on the American L.G.B.T.Q.+ Museum, which will “preserve, investigate, and celebrate the dynamic histories and cultures of lesbian, gay, bisexual, transgender, and queer people, as well as those of the emergent and adjacent identities among our communities,” according to their website.
+Back in September 2021, the city broke ground on the American L.G.B.T.Q.+ Museum, which will “preserve, investigate, and celebrate the dynamic histories and cultures of lesbian, gay, bisexual, transgender, and queer people, as well as those of the emergent and adjacent identities among our communities,” according to their website.
 It will be the first museum in New York (and possibly the country) completely dedicated to LGBTQ+ history!

 It’s part of a much larger expansion of the New-York Historical Society, but once finished The American LGBTQ+ Museum will occupy the entire fourth floor of the new building and include two galleries, access to the roof garden, plus offices and storage.